 To get you all excited as I am, this article will detail several of my most anticipated films expected to be released sometime in the next calendar year.
 Films will be listed in alphabetical order, with known release dates and distribution strategies (i.e. streaming or not) provided.

 Kenneth Branagh once again dons the famous mustache of detective Hercule Poirot, who must solve a murder that involves Tina Fey, Michelle Yeoh, Jamie Dornan, and Kelly Reilly.

 Ben Affleck directs Matt Damon for the first time in this true story about how Sonny Vaccar was able to sign Michael Jordan to his Nike shoe deal.

-Wes Anderson returns with two potential features.
-Asteroid City is said to be set during an astronomy convention, with Tom Hanks, Scarlett Johansson, Bryan Cranston, and Jeff Goldblum being a few names within the starry cast.
-The Wonderful Story of Henry Sugar will have its home over at Netflix, where Benedict Cumberbatch plays the titular character who can predict the future with the help of a book he stole.
+Wes Anderson returns with Asteroid City, said to be set during an astronomy convention, with Tom Hanks, Scarlett Johansson, Bryan Cranston, and Jeff Goldblum being a few names within the starry cast.

 Barbie (July 21)